A numerical domain decomposition method for solving elliptic equations on manifolds: Introduction

 Overall, our approach is a discrete imitation of Lions' method with additional transition maps of coordinates.
-It is necessary to point out that the transition maps in the proposed method are not required preserve nodes or grids.
+It is necessary to point out that the transition maps in the proposed method are not required to preserve nodes or grids.
 More precisely, in computations, suppose there are two Euclidean domains $D_i$ and $D_j$.
 Both $D_i$ and $D_j$ carry a grid, respectively.
 If $\phi_{ji}: D_{i} \rightarrow D_{j}$ is such a transition map between $D_{i}$ and $D_{j}$, the image of the grid on $D_i$ under $\phi_{ji}$ may not match the grid on $D_j$.
-Furthermore, for a node $\xi \in D_i$, $\phi_{ji}(\xi)$ may not be a node anymore on $D_j$.
+Furthermore, for a node $\xi \in D_i$, $\phi_{ji}(\xi)$ may not be a node anymore on $D_j$ (see Fig. \ref{fig:phiij} for an example).
 Nevertheless, this incompatibility shows the high flexibility of our approach.
 In fact, if all transition maps preserved grids, we would obtain a global grid on $M$ which is practically almost impossible.
-The transition maps in \cite[Section~4]{qin_zhang_zhang} do not preserve grids but do preserve boundary nodes, i.e. the above $\phi_{ji}$ maps nodes on $\partial D_{i}$ to nodes of $D_{j}$.
-As a result, the methods there have some flexibility to deal with $S^{3}$.
-The method in this paper improves the flexibility further in order to handle more general manifolds.
-Also because of this high flexibility, we shall have to employ the technique of interpolation in order to implement the discrete DDM smoothly.
+The transition maps in \cite[Section~4]{qin_zhang_zhang} do not preserve grids but do preserve boundary nodes on each subdomain, i.e., the $\phi_{ji}$ above maps nodes on $\partial D_{i}$ to nodes of $D_{j}$.
+As a result, the methods therein have some flexibility to solve PDEs on $S^{3}$.
+In order to handle more general high-dimensional manifolds, this paper improves the flexibility further.
+Particularly, interpolation techniques are employed now to handle nonmatching grids.

 The proposed approach is numerically verified on closed manifolds of dimension $4$.
-They are $4$-dimensional sphere $S^{4}$, the complex projective space $\mathbb{CP}^{2}$, and the product manifold $S^{2} \times S^{2}$.
-The numerical results show that our method solves equation \eqref{eqn_laplace_problem} on these manifolds in a natural and efficient manner.
+They are $4$-dimensional unit sphere $S^{4}$, the complex projective space $\mathbb{CP}^{2}$, and the product manifold $S^{2} \times S^{2}$.
+The numerical results show that our method solves equation \eqref{eqn_laplace_problem} on these manifolds in a natural manner.